Animantarx: Discovery and species

 Fossils in this region are often slightly radioactive, and remains of Animantarx were actually discovered following a radiological survey of the area performed by Ramal Jones, which located a higher level of radioactivity at a certain location.
 Subsequent excavation at this site turned up the fossil skeleton of Animantarx; no bones had been exposed on the surface.

 Classification

 Animantarx is universally thought of as a nodosaurid ankylosaur, although its precise relationships within that family are uncertain.
 The most recent cladistic analysis of ankylosaur phylogeny does not include Animantarx, although the authors recognize the genus as Nodosauridae incertae sedis because of its rounded supraorbital protrusions and a "knoblike" acromion on the scapula.
 Two separate studies have found Animantarx to be the sister taxon of Edmontonia within Nodosauridae.

+The cladogram below follows the 2018 phylogenetic analysis of Rivera-Sylva and colleagues, limited to the relationships within Panoplosaurini.